-GWG interventions were associated with decreased risk of infant macrosomia (25 trials; RR, 0.77 [95% CI, 0.65 to 0.92]; I2=38.3%; ARD, -1.9% [95% CI, -3.3 to -0.7]) and LGA infant (26 trials; RR, 0.89 [95% CI, 0.80 to 0.99]; I2=0%; ARD, -1.3, [95% CI, -2.3 to -0.3]).1 However, the interventions were not associated with changes in growth rates during the first year of life or in risk of preterm birth, neonatal death or stillbirth, shoulder dystocia, admission to the neonatal intensive care unit, or respiratory distress syndrome.
-Stratified analyses showed statistically significant interactions between intervention intensity and infant macrosomia (p=0.03 for interaction) but no effect on other infant outcomes by BMI category, intervention type, or intervention intensity.1 Evidence suggests that there are some specific pregnancy-related intermediate outcomes that are associated with health outcomes.
-Macrosomia and LGA in infants are associated with an increased risk of maternal and infant complications during birth.
+Gestational weight gain interventions were associated with decreased risk of infant macrosomia (25 trials; RR, 0.77 [95% CI, 0.65 to 0.92]; I2 = 38.3%; ARD, −1.9% [95% CI, −3.3% to −0.7%]) and LGA in infants (26 trials; RR, 0.89 [95% CI, 0.80 to 0.99]; I2 = 0%; ARD, −1.3 [95% CI, −2.3% to −0.3%]).1,31 However, the interventions were not associated with changes in growth rates during the first year of life or in risk of preterm birth, neonatal death or stillbirth, shoulder dystocia, admission to the neonatal intensive care unit, or respiratory distress syndrome.
+Stratified analyses showed statistically significant interactions between intervention intensity and infant macrosomia (P = .03 for interaction) but no effect on other infant outcomes by BMI category, intervention type, or intervention intensity.1,31 Evidence suggested that some specific pregnancy-related intermediate outcomes are associated with health outcomes.
+Macrosomia and LGA in infants were associated with an increased risk of maternal and infant complications during birth.

 Maternal Weight Outcomes